M66B/FairEmail/docs/FAQ-da-rDK.md

 * Advarsel: Benyttes til advarselsnotifikationer
 * Fejl: Benyttes til notifikationer om fejl

-See [here](https://developer.android.com/guide/topics/ui/notifiers/notifications#ManageChannels) for details on notification channels.
+Tjek [hér](https://developer.android.com/guide/topics/ui/notifiers/notifications#ManageChannels) for informationer om notifikationskanaler.
 In short: tap on the notification channel name to access the channel settings.

 On Android before Android 8 Oreo you can set the notification sound in the settings.